Skip to main content

 Audio button

-If there is no audio file loaded, the following dialog will appear when you click the "Audio" button:
+If no audio file is loaded, the following dialog appears when you click the "Audio" button:

 Audio dialog

-1. The button "Generate audio file" extracts players' voices from the demo and generates an audio file next to the demo.
-The audio will be loaded automatically after generation.
+1. The "Generate audio file" button extracts players' voice chat from the demo and generates an audio file next to it.
+The audio loads automatically after generation.

-2. The button "Choose audio file" allows you to select an audio file from your filesystem.
+2. The "Choose audio file" button lets you select an audio file from your filesystem.

 tip

-Since the generated audio file will match the demo's length, you won't need to adjust the playback offset.
+Since the generated audio file matches the demo's length, you won't need to adjust the playback offset.

-If you load an audio file with a different length, you will have to adjust the playback offset manually.
+If you load an audio file with a different length, you'll need to adjust the playback offset manually.

 danger

-Some demos may not contain audio data; for example, demos from the Valve Matchmaking system do not.
+Some demos may not contain voice data; for example, Valve Matchmaking demos do not.

-When an audio file is loaded, the following menu will appear when you click the "Audio" button:
+When an audio file is loaded, clicking the "Audio" button opens this menu:

 Audio controls

-The main purpose of this menu is to synchronize audio playback with demo playback.
+Use this menu to synchronize audio playback with demo playback.

-To do this, seek through the audio to the position that matches the current demo playback position, then click the "Set as current position" button.
+Seek the audio to the position that matches the current demo playback position, then click "Set as current position".

 This updates the audio playback offset—the number of seconds the audio playback is offset from the demo playback.